-If the Group were to experience difficulties in raising MREL eligible liabilities, it may have to reduce its lending or investments in other business operations.
-The applicable regulations in respect of the MREL requirement may be revised or the Stability Authority may revise its interpretations of the applicable regulations or its decision on the Group's MREL requirement so that senior preferred notes, such as the Senior Preferred MREL Eligible Notes, do not count towards the MREL requirement of the Group.
-This could possibly also constitute an MREL Disqualification Event under the General Terms and Conditions (see "The Senior Preferred MREL Eligible Notes may be redeemed prior to maturity") requiring the Group to utilise other instruments, such as senior non-preferred notes, to fulfil its MREL requirement.
-Additionally, the increased Pillar 2 requirement (see "Regulatory Environment - Capital requirements and standards") as well as the increased systemic risk buffer of 1.0 per cent imposed to all credit institutions by the FIN-FSA effective as of 1 April 2024 (see "Information on Bonum Bank PLC - Capital Adequacy") will increase the MREL total risk exposure amount requirement and may force the Issuer to carry out additional issuances of Senior Preferred MREL Eligible Notes in the future, increasing its refinancing costs.
+If the Amalgamation were to experience difficulties in raising MREL eligible liabilities, it may have to reduce its lending or investments in other business operations.
+The applicable regulations in respect of the MREL requirement may be revised or the Stability Authority may revise its interpretations of the applicable regulations or its decision on the Amalgamation's MREL requirement so that senior preferred notes, such as the Senior Preferred Notes, do not count towards the MREL requirement of the Amalgamation.
+This could possibly also constitute an MREL Disqualification Event under the General Terms and Conditions (see "The Senior Preferred Notes may be redeemed prior to maturity") requiring the Amalgamation to utilise other instruments, such as senior non-preferred notes, to fulfil its MREL requirement.
+Additionally, the Pillar 2 requirement (see "Regulatory Environment - Capital requirements and standards") as well as the systemic risk buffer of 1.0 per cent imposed to all credit institutions by the FIN-FSA effective as of 1 April 2024 (see "Information on Bonum Bank PLC - Capital Adequacy") increased the MREL total risk exposure amount requirement and may force the Issuer to carry out additional issuances of Senior Preferred Notes in the future, increasing its refinancing costs.

-The Senior Preferred MREL Eligible Notes may be redeemed prior to maturity
+The Senior Preferred Notes may be redeemed prior to maturity

-If Issuer Call is specified as being applicable to a Series of Notes, the Issuer is entitled to redeem the Senior Preferred MREL Eligible Notes of a Series of Notes in whole, or if so specified in the relevant Final Terms, in part, at any Optional Redemption Date (see Condition 5.3 (Redemption at the option of the Issuer (Issuer Call)) at the Early Redemption Amount specified in the Final Terms as being applicable.
-In addition, the Senior Preferred MREL Eligible Notes contain provisions entitling the Issuer to redeem the Senior Preferred MREL Eligible Notes at any time if an MREL Disqualification Event, a Tax Withholding Event or a Tax Event occurs at their outstanding principal amount.
-To redeem any Senior Preferred MREL Eligible Notes prior to their maturity, the Issuer must obtain the prior consent of the Stability Authority.
-It is not possible to predict whether or not any further change in the applicable laws or regulations or the application or interpretation thereof, or any of the other events referred MREL Eligible Notes, and if so whether or not the Issuer will elect to exercise such option to redeem the Senior Preferred MREL Eligible Notes or, in the case where any prior permission of the Stability Authority for such redemption is required, whether such permission will be given.
+If Issuer Call is specified as being applicable to a Series of Notes, the Issuer is entitled to redeem the Senior Preferred Notes of a Series of Notes in whole, or if so specified in the relevant Final Terms, in part, at any Optional Redemption Date (see Condition 5.3 (Redemption at the option of the Issuer (Issuer Call)) at the Early Redemption Amount specified in the Final Terms as being applicable.
+In addition, the Senior Preferred Notes contain provisions entitling the Issuer to redeem the Senior Preferred Notes at any time if an MREL Disqualification Event, a Tax Withholding Event or a Tax Event occurs at their outstanding principal amount.
+To redeem any Senior Preferred Notes prior to their maturity, the Issuer must obtain the prior consent of the Stability Authority.
+It is not possible to predict whether or not any further change in the applicable laws or regulations or the application or interpretation thereof, or any of the other events referred to above, will occur and so lead to the circumstances in which the Issuer is able to elect to redeem the Senior Preferred Notes, and if so whether or not the Issuer will elect to exercise such option to redeem the Senior Preferred Notes or, in the case where any prior permission of the Stability Authority for such redemption is required, whether such permission will be given.